codewars/docs/content/authoring/kata/create-first-kata.md

 ## Kata Idea

-At the time of writing, there are already **over 6500** published kata, and almost 2500 beta kata.
+At the time of writing, there are already **over 6500** approved kata, and almost 2500 beta kata.
 It's a vast red ocean out there - if you're still sticking to ideas like Fizzbuzz, Fibonacci numbers or Caesar/ROT cipher, it's pretty much `99.999999...%` chance that someone has done this before you.

-This is bad because creating a kata about them again constitutes a **duplicate** kata, and we certainly don't want 100 Fizzbuzz katas out in the wild.
+This is bad because creating a kata about them again constitutes a **duplicate** kata, and we certainly don't want 100 Fizzbuzz kata out in the wild.
 When a duplicate is found it will be retired, which basically means it gets taken out of the kata catalog.

-### How to not step on the minefield of duplicate katas
+### How to not step on the minefield of duplicate kata

 #### Search for keywords to see if someone has done the idea before